thir13en/design-patterns-JS/README.md

 ## Design Patterns JS [![Coverage Status](https://coveralls.io/repos/github/FelipeBB/Design-Patterns-JS/badge.svg?branch=master)](https://coveralls.io/github/FelipeBB/Design-Patterns-JS?branch=master)

+Design patterns are typical solutions to common problems in software design.
+Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.

 Here you will find the 23 (GoF) design patterns implemented in JavaScript using both prototype and ES6 classes.
 You can use the [**docs.md**](docs.md) to quicky overview the examples.

 Follows the list of patterns separed by type: